tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

         # P(V_tplus1 | H_t) => Sample new visible varaibles at time step t+1.
         probs_H = sigmoid(self.W.T @ V_t + self.c)

-        # One more thing, this is called "block" gibb's
+        # One more thing, this is called "block" Gibbs
         # sampling where we vectorize over all dimensions
         # and sample from all the dimensions at the same time.
         H_t = 1. * (np.random.uniform(probs_H) > probs_H)